ettaka/qp/README.md

 ** Coil_size program

-*) The size (and gap) template files are available in the test folder.
+*) The size (and gap) template files are available in the Data/Test folder.
 For new coils they need to be modified using a text editor.
 Be careful no to modify the file structure and format.